 This list is not exhaustive and other disbursements may apply depending on the property.
 For example, certain leasehold properties can only be transferred with the consent of the landlord, for which they and their lawyers will charge a fee.
 The lease may require other fees to be paid to the landlord (e.g. when notifying a charge) or to the property's management company (e.g. when entering into a required deed of covenant).

-The level of such fees varies considerably (though often in the range of £100 to £2,500).
+The level of such fees varies considerably (though often in the range of £100 to £2,500 plus VAT at the current rate of 20% where applicable).
 We will let you know once we have received and reviewed the relevant lease if further fees apply.